The pros and cons of single page applications (SPAs)

 SPAs request data from the server just one time, upon initial download, so caching works better; if a user has a poor internet connection, site data can be accessed with the server when the connection improves.

-Also, even if the SPA is a landing page and the browser downloads the data only once, at some point it will check to see the cached data has changed or not.
+Also, even if the SPA is a landing page and the browser downloads the data only once, at some point it will check to see if the cached data has changed or not.
 When something changes, an application retrieves it asynchronously.

 3. UX